-Off-campus Community-Based Organizations (CBOs) - Teacher and class scheduling are a cooperative effort reached through an affiliating agreement between the CBO and the adult center.
+Community-Based Organizations (CBOs) - Teacher and class scheduling are a cooperative effort reached through an affiliating agreement between the CBO and the adult center.
 Adult education programs operate on a trimester schedule.
 Class changes that involve days and/or hours are best accomplished prior to the beginning of each trimester.
 All scheduled classes must comply with the official School Board-approved calendar.
 Classes will not be held on teacher planning days, paid legal holidays, or recess days.
-Individual requests for exemptions from this practice must be addressed by the principal of the adult center to the appropriate administrative director for adult education.
+Individual requests for exemptions from this practice must be addressed by the principal/technical college director of the adult center to the appropriate administrative director for adult education.
 No changes should be made during the term except when either the agency or the adult center, by mutual agreement, experiences a hardship requiring an immediate schedule change or program closure.

-Adult Students with Disabilities at Community-Based Organizations - Students may be scheduled into any combination of classes offered at the site, keeping in mind that part-time employees can only work 25 hours per pay period.
+Adult Students with Disabilities a Community-Based Organizations - Students may be scheduled into any combination of classes offered at the site, keeping in mind that part-time employees can only work 25 hours per pay period.
 Adult center administrators should not schedule classes at times that will conflict with the students' lunch break, regularly scheduled agency events, or the bus schedule for drop-off/pick-up of students.
 If bus schedules conflict with class schedules on a regular basis, class times and master schedule should be modified to accommodate the agency.

-Adults/Senior Citizens with Disabilities Participating in the Adult Special Needs Assistance Project (ASNAP) - Students may be scheduled into any combination of classes offered at the site, keeping in mind that part-time employees can only work 25 hours per pay period.
-No single class may be longer than 3 hours.
+Adults/Senior Citizens with Disabilities Participating in the Adult Special Needs Assistance Projec (ASNAP) - Students may be scheduled into any combination of classes offered at the site, keeping in mind that part-time employees can only work 25 hours per pay period.
+No single class may be longer than three hours.

-Co-enrolled High School Courses 3F/3H - Any adult center wishing to offer a co-enrolled course to a senior high school student may do so, provided the following procedures are followed:
+Co-enrolled High School Courses 3F/3H - Any adult center wishing to offer a co-enrolled course to a senior high school student may do so.

-- Core academic courses are provided for recovery or dropout prevention only.
-Only courses provided on the core course list, which is updated yearly per the list provided by FLDOE, shall be authorized. - A properly documented Credit Certification for Adult Education, FM-4269, must be completed by the student and signed by the student, parent, counselor, student services chairperson, principal and superintendent's designee.
+- Eligible students may not have a pattern of excessive absenteeism or habitual truancy or a history of disruptive behavior; - Enrollment is limited to the core curricula courses for credit recovery or dropout prevention; and - Eligible students may enroll in up to two courses per year (please note that this is based on course numbers, not high school credits). - A properly documented Credit Certification for Adult Education, FM-4269, must be completed by the student and signed by the student, parent, counselor, student services chairperson, principal and superintendent's designee.
 It must be placed on file at the adult education center, specifically identifying the core academic course. - Standard registration procedures should be followed. - Students enrolled in adult high school co-enrolled classes in 3F/3H can participate in those courses immediately after the regular dismissal of high school.
 Appropriate individual forms with original signatures must be completed.